Dino 206 GT and 246 GT: Dino 206 GT

 The production Dino 206 GT was designed by Aldo Brovarone and Leonardo Fioravanti at Pininfarina and built by Scaglietti.
 It had the soft edges and curving lines typical of earlier Italian cars, unlike its angular successor, the 308 GT4.
-It was named after Enzo Ferrari's late son Alfredo who was affectionately known as Dino to his family.

 The 206 GT used a transverse-mounted 2.0 litre all-aluminium, 65-degree V6 engine with dual overhead camshafts and a 9:1 compression ratio, making 180 PS at the 8,000 rpm redline.
 Torque was 138 lbft at 6,500 rpm.
 The crankshaft featured four main bearings.
 Induction was via three Weber 40 DCN/4 2-barrel carburetors.
 The 206 GT was the first car sold by Ferrari which used an electronic ignition, a Dinoplex C capacitive discharge ignition system that was developed by Magneti Marelli for the high revving Dino V6 engine.
 It was also the first Ferrari product to have a direct rack-and-pinion steering.

 The 206 GT frame featured a light-weight, aluminium body, full independent suspension, and all round disc brakes.
 It had a 90.0 in wheelbase and a top speed of 146 mi/h.

 152 were built in total between 1967 and 1969, in left hand drive only.

 The same 1986.60 cc engine was used in the Fiat Dino Coupe and Spider, produced during the same period.
 The conversion of the Dino 206 SP/S twin-cam racing engine for road-going use in the Dino (and the two Fiat models) was entrusted by Fiat to Aurelio Lampredi, to whom Ferrari owed so many great engines.
 Lampredi, interviewed in the early 1980s (he died in 1989 at the age of 71), noted that, "Things didn't work out exactly as Ferrari had foreseen."

 Fiat quoted 160 hp DIN for the Fiat Dino and Coupé, and in 1967 Ferrari - presenting the first prototype of the Dino 206 GT - claimed 180 hp.
 This, however, was not the case.
 Both engines were made by Fiat workers in Turin on the same production line, without any discrimination as to their destination, and all were identical.

 Later Fiat Dinos also used the 2.4L engine, although significantly fewer were produced with this engine.